Hisense Will Lead a Human-Centric Display Evolution at CES 2026

-QINGDAO, China, Dec.
+DUBAI, UAE, Dec.
 18, 2025 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, will arrive at CES 2026 with its global theme "Innovating A Brighter Life," presenting a future where display innovation is defined by a more human-centric approach.
-For Hisense, this theme reflects an enduring commitment to designing technologies that elevate everyday life—making screens more natural to view, more sustainable to use, and more emotionally engaging in the home.
+For Hisense, this theme reflects an enduring commitment to designing technologies that elevate everyday life, making screens more natural to view, more sustainable to use, and more emotionally engaging in the home.

+In the Middle East, where large-format displays, premium home entertainment, and shared viewing experiences play an increasingly central role in everyday life, Hisense's human-centric innovation philosophy is especially relevant.
+From immersive sports viewing to cinematic home setups and connected living environments, consumers across the region are seeking technologies that balance performance, comfort, and sustainability, an approach that sits at the core of Hisense's display and smart home strategy.

 Beyond display technology, Hisense will also showcase its latest AI-powered home appliances and next-generation engineering innovations, illustrating how intelligent, connected systems will shape the future of modern living.
 These innovations reflect Hisense's holistic belief that a brighter life is created not by isolated products but by an ecosystem designed around real human needs.